ilyavyakovlev/datashakereviewsapi/README.md

 # datashakereviewsapi
 Unofficial python API to DATASHAKE reviews API

+This is currently work-in-progress